Misuse of statistics: Data dredging

 Data dredging is an abuse of data mining.
 In data dredging, large compilations of data are examined in order to find a correlation, without any pre-defined choice of a hypothesis to be tested.
 Since the required confidence interval to establish a relationship between two parameters is usually chosen to be 95% (meaning that there is a 95% chance that the relationship observed is not due to random chance), there is thus a 5% chance of finding a correlation between any two sets of completely random variables.
 Given that data dredging efforts typically examine large datasets with many variables, and hence even larger numbers of pairs of variables, spurious but apparently statistically significant results are almost certain to be found by any such study.

-Note that data dredging is a valid way of finding a possible hypothesis but that hypothesis must then be tested with data not used in the original dredging.
+While data dredging is a valid way of finding a possible hypothesis, that hypothesis must then be tested with data not used in the original dredging.
 The misuse comes in when that hypothesis is stated as fact without further validation.

 "You cannot legitimately test a hypothesis on the same data that first suggested that hypothesis.
 The remedy is clear.
 Once you have a hypothesis, design a study to search specifically for the effect you now think is there.
 If the result of this test is statistically significant, you have real evidence at last."